enkidevs/curriculum/General/Networking/http-response.md

 ---
 ## Footnotes
+[1:Cross-site requests]
 A resource makes a cross-origin HTTP request when it requests a resource from a different domain, or port than the one which the first resource itself serves.
+You might find this process abbreviated as CORS (cross-origin resource sharing).

 The **Access-Control-Allow-Origin** mechanism indicates which domains are allowed to be requested from.